Giuseppe Rossi: 2018–19 free agency

 In January 2019, Rossi started training with his former club, Manchester United.
 In February of that year, Rossi was reported to have been invited to train with MLS side Los Angeles FC.
 On 14 October, his former club Villarreal announced that Rossi would start training with their first team.
 In an interview with Italian daily newspaper Corriere della Sera in December 2019, he stated that he was "ready to help out any Serie A team".

 Real Salt Lake

 Following a trial with the MLS club, Rossi was announced as a Real Salt Lake player on 27 February 2020.
 He made his club debut on 29 February, coming on as a late second–half substitute in a 0–0 away draw against Orlando City in the MLS.
 His contract option was declined by Salt Lake following their 2020 season.

 SPAL

 On 19 November 2021, after a few weeks of training with the club squad, Rossi was formally announced as a new signing for Italian Serie B club SPAL, on a deal until the end of the season.

 On 17 February 2023, after being without a club for half a year, Rossi returned to SPAL on a deal until the end of the season.
+He retired at the end of the 2022–23 season on 22 July 2023.